 Another victim of the fighting was Mary McCord, the daughter of Ann McCord.
 During the fighting, she was accidentally shot and killed by those trying to rescue her.

 Listed among those killed during the pursuit was John Blair.
-Blair is listed as a soldier, but in some accounts, he is listed as a captive – it is possible he was a soldier at the fort who had been taken prisoner.
-At one point during the chase, one of Shngas’s warriors killed Mr. Blair and cut his head off.
+Blair is listed as a soldier, but in some accounts, he is listed as another resident who was taken captive – it is possible he was a soldier at the fort who had been taken prisoner.
+At one point during the chase, one of Shingas’s warriors killed Mr. Blair and cut his head off.
 The head was then tossed onto Ann McCord’s lap with the claim it was the head of her husband.
 Ann knew the man killed was not her husband, but I cannot imagine the terror she must have experienced.
 Ann would be recovered later that year when General Armstrong attacked the Indian village at Kittanning.

 As I stood there taking in my surroundings, I see the rolling hills that were farmed over two centuries ago are still being farmed.
 A sense of emptiness fills the air – the remoteness of long ago still exists here in the shadow of the Blue Mountains.
 Though the modern world has caught up with the region, it still holds the excitement and emptiness that existed years and years ago when this was the American frontier.